-This was before the age of Big Data-and Big Media-so these effects did not yet have fancy names like "Great Gatsby Curve," or get written up and debated by pundits.
-They were well understood, nonetheless, as were some closely related mechanisms (described below) that also generate a negative relationship between inequality and mobility.
+This was before the age of Big Data-and Big Media-so these effects did not yet have fancy names like "Great Gatsby curve," or get written up and debated by pundits.
+They were well understood nonetheless, as were some closely related mechanisms (described below) that also generate a negative relationship between inequality and mobility.

 Nowadays, we have massive data sets and amazingly detailed studies (e.g., Chetty et al. 2014), which turn out to strikingly validate the three key predictions.
 At the same time, relatively little effort is devoted to investigate the exact mechanisms underlying these facts, linking them back to the earlier theories or to newer ones.
 Thus, after lagging behind theory for some time, measurement has now moved substantially ahead, and a renewed effort at closing the gap is well overdue.
-This is the endeavor that I see this paper as undertaking, in a manner that is both ambitious in its goals and very open in its assessment of the somewhat mixed nature of the results emerging so far.
+This is the endeavor that I see this paper as undertaking, in a manner that is both ambitious in its goals and realistic in its assessment of the somewhat mixed nature of the results so far.

 I will organize the rest of my discussion in four main parts.
-First, I will outline some general principles about the types of models that can or cannot account for the major patterns seen in the (national or cross-country) data about what I consider to be an inseparable trinity: inequality, redistribution (whether explicit or implicit), and social mobility.
-This broader scope will then provide a unified view of a whole class of mechanisms that readily generate a so-called Gatsby Curve, including, of course, the one emphasized in the Durlauf-Sheshadri paper.
-Next, I will represent these ideas with a simple model and explain how it maps to a reduced form similar to that in the paper.
-Finally, I will focus on the novel empirical analysis provided by the authors-raising some questions, venturing a few suggestions, and connecting with some other recent evidence.
+First, I will outline some general principles about the types of models that can or cannot account for the major patterns seen in the (national or cross-country) data about what I consider to be an inseparable Trinity: inequality, redistribution (whether explicit or implicit), and social mobility.
+This broader scope will then provide a unified view of a whole class of mechanisms that readily generate a so-called Gatsby curve, including of course the one emphasized in the Durlauf-Sheshadri paper.
+Next, I will represent these ideas with a simple model and explain how it maps in particular, to a reduced form of that in the paper.
+Finally, will focus on the novel empirical analysis provided by the authors-raising some questions, venturing a few suggestions, and connecting with some other recent evidence.

-The Unholy Trinity: Inequality, Redistribution/Mixing, and Mobility
+The Unholy Trinity: inequality, redistribution/mixing, and mobility

-For expositional purposes, I will contrast two main (necessarily simplified) views of this critical politico-social-economic nexus, which I will respectively label "classical" (in the tradition of Becker and Tomes's [1979] seminal work) and "new" (that is, post-1990s).
+For expositional purposes, I will contrast two main (necessarily simplified) views of this critical politico-social-economic nexus, which I will respectively label "classical" (in the tradition of Becker and Tomes' 1979 seminal work) and "new" (that is, post-90s).

-The most basic case of the traditional view is one in which: (a) pretax inequality is either exogenous (reflecting pure talent, preferences, etc.) or resulting from a smooth process of human and/or physical capital accumulation, occurring under complete asset markets and free of any externalities; (b) consequently, the resulting distributional dynamics are independent of initial conditions, and, in particular, of the initial allocation of individual resources.
-Conversely, any redistributive policy whether through taxes and transfers, the education system and its financing, interference in the composition of neighborhoods and communities, and so forth-is only a source of deadweight losses; (d) on the political side, as inequality rises the median (or pivotal) voter becomes poorer and imposes more redistribution, in spite of these costs.
-This reduces post-tax inequality, but has no effect on pretax inequality nor on social mobility, which are largely exogenous.
+The most basic case of the traditional view is one in which: (a) Pretax inequality is either exogenous (reflecting pure talent, preferences, etc.) or resulting from a smooth process of human and/or physical capital accumulation, occurring under complete asset markets and free of any externalities. (b) Consequently, the resulting distributional dynamics are independent of initial conditions, and in particular of the initial allocation of individual resources.
+Conversely, any redistributive policy -whether through taxes and transfers, the education system and its financing, interference in the composition of neighborhoods and communities, etc.- is only a source of deadweight losses. (d) On the political side, as inequality rises the median (or pivotal) voter becomes poorer and imposes more redistribution, in spite of these costs.
+This reduces post-tax inequality but has no effect on pretax inequality nor on social mobility, which are largely exogenous.